 Following the Meiji Group Procurement Policy and the Paper Procurement Guideline, we are working with our suppliers to procure paper raw materials for product and office use in ways that care for human rights and the environment.

-We formulated the Paper Procurement Guideline in September 2018.
-We implement procurement in accordance with the Paper Procurement Guideline.
 We are expanding the range of eco-friendly papers (including paper with FSC®* or other certifications and post-consumer paper) that we use for product containers, packaging, printing, and copying.
 By fiscal 2020, we aim to use only eco-friendly raw materials for paper.

 Our goal is to deliver safe and secure products.
 To this end, we follow the Meiji Group Procurement Policy to ensure the quality and safety of raw materials and packaging.
 We use a fair and transparent supplier selection process, and practice socially responsible procurement mindful of human rights, the environment, and other considerations.
 When beginning trade with a new partner, we confirm the raw material and packaging data provided by the supplier and perform quality analysis.
 We survey and audit the supplier manufacturing plant’s production and quality assurance system, production control system, and the supplier’s fulfillment of social obligations, including human rights and the environment.
 Suppliers must meet rigorous planning standards set by each Meiji Group company.
 In addition, we work with suppliers to improve any problems.